-From 1 May 2019, all bonds must be managed online through Mybond, including transfers
+All bonds are managed online through MyBond, including transfers

 Change of ownership or management of property

-We must be notified when the manager of a rental property changes.
-This might occur when:
+CBOS must be notified when the manager of a rental property changes.
+This might happen when:

 - outgoing owner/agent must start the transfer process in MyBond

-- outgoing owner/agent will need to have the incoming owner or agent’s ID number
+- outgoing owner/agent needs to have the incoming owner or agent’s ID number

-- once submitted, the incoming owner/agent will be sent a notification from MyBond
+- incoming owner/agent will receive a notification from MyBond after the transfer is submitted

-- the incoming agent/owner will need to log-in to MyBond and accept the transfer
+- incoming agent/owner will need to log in to MyBond and accept the transfer.

-When the incoming owner/agent accepts the transfer, the outgoing owner/agent will no longer be able to view the bond details.
+After the incoming owner/agent accepts the transfer, the outgoing owner/agent is no longer able to view the bond details.

 Transferring tenants in and out of properties